 Identity and access management

-Customers can authenticate to VMware Engine portal from Google Cloud using SSO.
+You can authenticate to VMware Engine portal from Google Cloud using SSO.
 You grant access to users to access VMware Engine portal using IAM roles and permissions.

 The default user has sufficient privileges to perform necessary day-to-day vCenter operations of the vCenter within the private cloud, but they do not have full administrator access to vCenter.
 If administrator access is temporarily required, you can elevate your privileges for a limited period of time while you complete the administrator tasks.